Is an Online MBA Worth It?

 Many companies only target graduates from the top business schools in the country.
 Lowry said that’s because those schools have built reputations by consistently producing graduates who make a significant difference for the organizations they join.

-It's tough for newer or less well-known online-only programs to compete at the highest levels.
-But Lowry said people shouldn't be discouraged from getting an online MBA, since it still meets the demand in other top-tier positions for candidates with advanced degrees.
+But, Lowry said people shouldn’t be discouraged from getting an online MBA, even if it’s from a lesser-known school.
+An online MBA still meets the demand in other top-tier positions for candidates with advanced degrees.

 “An online MBA checks that box the same way that a traditional on-campus program does,” he said.
 “Obtaining an MBA in whatever form — whether on-campus or online, whether full- or part-time, whether traditional or executive MBA — is a door-opening credential.”

-Most online MBA students enroll in part-time programs so that they can pay for school and continue working.
-Many employers even sponsor employees when they go back to school, since that training is a benefit to the company, too.
+Most online MBA students enroll in part-time programs to pay for school and continue working.
+Many employers even sponsor employees when they return to school since that training benefits the company, too.

 But here’s the rub: Full-time grads may have the edge over part-time grads in the job market because they tend to have more flexibility after graduation.

-"Major employers searching specifically for MBAs (rather than experienced professionals who happen to have an MBA) tend to focus their efforts on the full-time students," said Scott Singer, president of Insider Career Strategies, in an email. /"It's easier to just invest recruitment dollars toward the full-timers who have fewer obstacles."
+“Major employers searching specifically for MBAs (rather than experienced professionals who happen to have an MBA) tend to focus their efforts on the full-time students,” said Scott Singer, president of Insider Career Strategies.
+“It’s easier to just invest recruitment dollars toward the full-timers who have fewer obstacles.”

-An online MBA helps students build on existing skills, gain critical business knowledge, and increase self-confidence on the job.
-But the degree doesn't guarantee that you'll get the same high-level jobs as someone with a traditional MBA.
+An online MBA helps you build on existing skills, gain critical business knowledge, and increase self-confidence on the job.
+Like any degree, earning an online MBA doesn’t guarantee you’ll land your dream job.

-Lowry believes online MBA students should keep their expectations in check.
-Expecting to land on Wall Street right after graduation may be too ambitious.
+Lowry believes that MBA students should keep their expectations in check unless they’re attending a prestigious business school.
+Expecting to land a job on Wall Street right after graduation may be too ambitious.

 “Unless their school is well-known in the region or sector…it’s not a foregone conclusion they’ll land the job they desire,” Lowry said.
 “The MBA is a door-opening credential.
 People need to network like a pro to land successfully.”

-Lowry said it's more common for online MBA grads to take a stepping-stone job before moving up.
-For example, a grad could begin at a top-tier regional investment firm and then transition to a top-tier Wall Street firm after building a network in the industry.
+Lowry emphasizes that MBA grads may not land their dream job immediately after finishing their degree.
+For example, you could begin at a top-tier regional investment firm and then transition to a top-tier Wall Street firm after building a network in the industry.

 “That’s a fine career path,” Lowry said.
 “There are many ways to do it.”